 In 2006, Florida-born Abraham Shakespeare, who was 42 years old won a massive $17 million jackpot prize.
 However, just three years later he was killed by a woman called DeeDee Moore, who had made a beeline for him, and his money.
 In that space of time, she managed to take nearly $2 million from Shakespeare.

-In a desperately brutal act, Moore and her boyfriend killed Shakespeare then buried him beneath a concrete slab in a wooded area afterwards.
+In a desperately brutal act, Moore and her boyfriend killed Shakespeare and then buried him beneath a concrete slab in a wooded area afterward.
 He was reported as a missing person for several months before she eventually came forward and admitted she knew where the body was.
-On December 10, 2012, Dee Dee Moore was convicted of first degree murder and sentenced to life in prison without the possibility of parole “with an additional minimum sentence of 25 years for possessing a gun in the course of a violent felony”.
+On December 10, 2012, Dee Dee Moore was convicted of first-degree murder and sentenced to life in prison without the possibility of parole “with an additional minimum sentence of 25 years for possessing a gun in the course of a violent felony”.

 At his death, Shakespeare left behind two sons.

 In 1996, Jeffrey Dampier, aged 39 won a $20 million lottery jackpot prize in Illinois.
 For ten years he seemed to live happily – being able to spend the money on his family, but it later emerged he’d been murdered in 2005 by his sister-in-law and her husband.